Human tooth: Enamel

 Enamel is the hardest and most highly mineralized substance of the body.
 It has its origin from oral ectoderm.
 It is one of the four major tissues which make up the tooth, along with dentin, cementum, and dental pulp.
 It is normally visible and must be supported by underlying dentin.
 96% of enamel consists of mineral, with water and organic material comprising the rest.
 The normal color of enamel varies from light yellow to grayish white.
 At the edges of teeth where there is no dentin underlying the enamel, the color sometimes has a slightly blue tone.
 Since enamel is semitranslucent, the color of dentin and any restorative dental material underneath the enamel strongly affects the appearance of a tooth.
 Enamel varies in thickness over the surface of the tooth and is often thickest at the cusp, up to 2.5mm, and thinnest at its border, which is seen clinically as the CEJ.
 The wear rate of enamel, called attrition, is 8 micrometers a year from normal factors.

 Enamel's primary mineral is hydroxyapatite, which is a crystalline calcium phosphate.
 The large amount of minerals in enamel accounts not only for its strength but also for its brittleness.
 Dentin, which is less mineralized and less brittle, compensates for enamel and is necessary as a support.
 Unlike dentin and bone, enamel does not contain collagen.
 Proteins of note in the development of enamel are ameloblastins, amelogenins, enamelins and tuftelins.
 It is believed that they aid in the development of enamel by serving as framework support, among other functions.
-In rare circumstances enamel can fail to form, leaving the underlying dentine exposed on the surface.
+In rare circumstances enamel can fail to form, leaving the underlying dentin exposed on the surface.